RayHightower/rayhightower.github.octo-broken/source/_posts/2013-12-12-high-performance-computing-at-acm.markdown

 * Power consumption issues will dominate discussions.
 High performance computers are terribly inefficient.
 Either we need to find a free, unlimited supply of energy (unlikely) or we must design supercomputers that gulp less power.
 * GPGPUs.
 General purpose graphics processing units are already used for non-graphics applications, like Bitcoin mining.
 As more applications are discovered for the devices, faster GPGPUs will follow.
 * ARM.
 Advanced Risc Machine processors use less power and their performance continues to increase.
 Could ARM hold the key to power reduction in high performance computing?
 * Quantum computing.
 Kalwani ran out of time as he was explaining this one, but he shared enough to make me want to study it further.
 He offered an analogy: Quantum computing is to digital computing as digital computing is to the abacus.
+[D-Wave](http://www.dwavesys.com/) is one company exploring this area.
 * Rex Parallella.
 Kalwani shared this fresh from last month's [Supercomputing Conference](http://sc13.supercomputing.org/).
 [Rex Computing](http://www.rexcomputing.com/) is using [Parallella](http://www.parallella.org/) boards to build low-energy high performance computing clusters.

 Exciting stuff.